isaacnmm/pestpolicy-hugo2XX/content/posts/soundproof-barn-doors/index.md

 Install double curtain rods and hang two thick curtains to reduce the noise going through the barn door.
 The curtains will form a noise barrier in its double layer.
 I know that single-panel doors are the ones recommended for doors but for noise-reduction ensure to use thedouble-panel curtains like theNicetown Full Shading.
 However, ensure that the door curtains cover the door fully - in itswidth andlength too.

-Also, make sure the curtains cover the door frames and any space that's left between them. https://youtu.be/vGj3HTrjNbc Read Also: Noise Cancelling Headphones Under 100.
+Also, make sure the curtains cover the door frames and any space that's left between them. https://youtu.be/vGj3HTrjNbcRead Also: Noise Cancelling Headphones Under 100.

 ###  2. Use Soundproof Panels

 Soundproof panels have enoughdensity andthickness will help block sounds and noise that might pass through the barn doors.
 Luckily, most homeowners find soundproof panels easy to use.
-You'll achieve even better [soundproofing](https://pestpolicy.com/best-soundproof-earmuffs-for-sleeping/) if you getsoundproof panels that have materials with higherweight anddensity such as Fiberglass Acoustics.
+You'll achieve even better [soundproofing](https://pestpolicy.com/best-soundproof-earmuffs-for-sleeping/)if you getsoundproof panels that have materials with higherweight anddensity such as Fiberglass Acoustics.
 The materials containmoldedglass fiber.

 However, get the s oundproof panels that have the correct materials.
 For example, some of these may barely limit the airborne noise androom echo - but it won't be effective in sound-proofing.
 Read Also: Noise Cancelling Headphones for Babies